sbennett1990/YESS/README.md

 ###References:

 See the CS:APP2e website for more information on Y86 and running the simulator.
 It includes a lot of useful information on the design of a y86 processor.
+There are also reference tools and programs, including an assembler.

 http://csapp.cs.cmu.edu/public/students.html

 The PDF simulator guide also has great information, although not all of it is relavent to YESS.
-YESS is more closely related to the PIPE machine.
+YESS is more closely related to the PIPE machine that is mentioned.

 http://csapp.cs.cmu.edu/public/simguide.pdf